What is an investment trust?

-Investment trusts, such as unit trusts and Oeics, allow you to pool your money with that of other investors to get exposure to a range of assets through a single investment.
+Investment trusts, such as unit trusts and open-ended investment companies (Oeics), allow you to pool your money with that of other investors to get exposure to a range of assets through a single investment.

 Investment trust prices